 - Preheat oven to 350F/176C degrees.

-- Melt butter in 8X8 or 9X9 pan via microwave or can melt it directly in the pan while it’s preheating in the oven.
+- Melt 6 tablespoons butter in 8x8 or 9x9 pan in microwave or can melt it directly in the pan while it’s preheating in the oven.

-- In a large bowl, sift together flour, baking powder, and salt.
-Add sugar, milk, and vanilla to the flour mixture and mix well.
+- In a large bowl, sift together 1 cup flour, 1 ½ teaspoons baking powder, and ½ teaspoon salt.
+Add ¾ sugar, 1 cup milk, and 1 teaspoon vanilla to the flour mixture and mix well.

 - Pour the batter over the melted butter in the pan.
-Add the frozen fruit on top of the batter and DO NOT STIR.
+Add the 12-15 ounces of frozen fruit on top of the batter and DO NOT STIR.

 - Bake for 45-50 minutes or until the cobbler is thoroughly cooked in middle and it’s golden brown.

 - Top with ice cream, homemade whipped cream, caramel sauce, or chocolate sauce